virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 - [Backpropagation by 3Blue1Brown](https://www.youtube.com/watch?v=Ilg3gGewQ5U)

 _Reinvent the wheel_:
 A good way to understanding backpropagation is to code it from scratch!
-Try to do it without help, but these tutorial will give you the solution.
+Try to do it without help, but these tutorials will give you the solution.

 - [How to Code a Neural Network with Backpropagation In Python (from scratch)](https://machinelearningmastery.com/implement-backpropagation-algorithm-scratch-python/)
 - [Let's Build a Deep Learning Library](https://www.youtube.com/watch?v=o64FV-ez6Gw)